Our Privacy Notice is below, or alternatively, download it here.

 • Working out which of our existing or new products and services may be of interest to you

-• Identify and support vulnerable customers (health data) - if obtaining valid consent is not possible and we believe processing this information is in your interest and aligns we our regulatory/legal obligations we may process this information without explicit consent
+• Identify and support vulnerable customers (health data) - if obtaining your explicit consent is not possible and we believe processing this information is in your interest and aligns with our regulatory/legal regulations, or is necessary for reasons of substantial public interest, or we are otherwise permitted to do so by law, we may process this information without explicit consent

 • Carry out ID verification process (biometric data)

-If you give us personal data about other people (such as your family or joint account holders), or you ask us to share their personal data with third parties, you confirm that they understand and accept the information in this notice about how we will use their personal data.
+If you give us personal data about other people (such as your family or joint account holders), or you ask us to share their personal data with third parties, you confirm that you have their authority to share their personal data.